 And Never Forget...

-...to do at least one thing, every morning, that makes you feel incredible about yourself.
+...to do at least one thing every morning that makes you feel good about yourself.

-My thing is getting a little sweaty, then washing up and putting some makeup on.
+My thing is getting a little sweaty (even if it's just running around the house tidying up), then bathing and putting some makeup on.

 I feel beautiful, confident, and refreshed.

-So, are you ready to get ready tomorrow?
+So, are you ready to revitalize your productive morning routine?